 I am working towards a bachelor's degree in mathematics education at Illinois State University in order to become a high school math teacher.
 I also am pursing a minor in environmental studies.
 I have a passion for helping people, mathematics, and the environment.
 It feels great helping students.
 My favorite moment when I am working with a student is when they finally understand something they had been struggling with.
 Especially with math, many students believe that they are not good at it and will never understand, but I do not believe that is ever true.
 Not all math will be necessary in our day to day lives, but math builds logic skills and pattern recognition.
 I have tutored students from elementary school to college level.
 I have the most experience working in algebra as I have interned in a high school algebra class and I am a teaching assistant in a college algebra class.

-Illinois State University - Current Undergrad, Secondary Mathematics Teacher Education
+Undergraduate Degree: Illinois State University - Current Undergrad, Secondary Mathematics Teacher Education

 ACT Composite: 33